What are Accounting & Financial Services Careers?

 Freya Hurtado '09 - email@example.com

-Freya works with students, employers, and alumni in Accounting & Financial Services, Government, Law & Public Policy, and Non-Profit & Social Enterprise.
+Freya (she/her/hers) works with students, employers, and alumni associated with the following interest clusters: Accounting & Financial Services; Government, Law & Public Policy; and Non-Profit & Social Enterprise.
+She also serves as the Pre-Law Advisor for students and alumni, provides guidance for those applying to MBA programs, and supports the Claremont Colleges students on the Washington Program.
 Prior to joining Career Services, she worked in data analytics and operational efficiency in the energy utility space.
 Freya graduated from Claremont McKenna College with a degree in Economics, Mathematics, and the Financial Economics Sequence, and she has her MBA from the Walter A. Haas School of Business at UC Berkeley.
+Freya enjoys cooking and baking for others, traveling, playing strategic board games, solving puzzles, watching Broadway productions, and reading novels.